manas1410/Wifi-Password/README.md

 # Wifi-Password
-You can see your all saved wifi's password by running this code .
+You can able to see your all saved wifi's password by running this code .

 Note:Before running this code open command prompt nad type "pip install subprocess.run" to install subprocess module.